Xi concludes Europe visit with clear message on strengthening cooperation - ExBulletin

 Xi concludes Europe visit with clear message on strengthening cooperation

-Chinese President Xi Jinping and his French counterpart Emmanuel Macron hold talks at the Elysee Palace in Paris, France, May 6, 2024.
-(Xinhua/Yin Bogu)

-Chinese President Xi Jinping concluded his first trip to Europe in nearly five years on Friday by telling European leaders that China remains a committed partner and is ready to strengthen mutually beneficial cooperation between the two sides.
+BUDAPEST, May 10 (Xinhua) — Chinese President Xi Jinping concluded his first trip to Europe in nearly five years on Friday by telling European leaders that China remains a committed partner and is ready to strengthen mutually beneficial cooperation between the two parts.

 Over six days, Xi's trip took him through France, Serbia and Hungary, where he constantly stressed the importance of China-EU relations in fostering global peace and prosperity.